gustafl/Custom-Context-Menu/README.md

 Even though this is a fork of Nick's repo, it's not a fork in the usual sense.
 I did not use the files in the original repo.
 All the files in this repo came about as I followed along in Nick's article.
 Some of my changes are described below:

-  - Files are separated in folders for CSS, JavaScript and fonts.
+  - Files are separated into folders.
-  - Dependencies (Require.js + Font Awsome) included using Bower.
+  - Dependencies (Require.js + Font Awsome) are included using Bower.
   - JavaScript files conforms to the AMD module format.

 Nick has a demo of his context menu [here](http://codepen.io/callmenick/pen/xbaWdB).